eleshuk/GDS-final-project/docs/db_schema.markdown

         "Cambic" {
             "type":"int",
             "options":["0", "1"],
-            "description":"binary that indicates whether soil is calcareous or not", },
+            "description":"binary that indicates whether soil is cambic or not", },
         "AddCharacteristics" {
             "type":"varchar",